acremonezi/minetest_server/README.md

 ## Environment
-This environment was designed to run on a Linux-based server, but can be used on any operating system, detailed information are following:
+This environment was designed to run on a Linux-based server, but can be used on any operating system with some small changes, detailed information are following:

 1. Ubuntu Server version 24.04 LTS
 2. Docker version 27.2.0